 This course is designed to develop students' ability to identify and demonstrate principles and techniques related to floral design, as well as develop an understanding of the management of floral businesses.
-Students will arrange flowers for many school activities and events.
+Studentswill arrange flowers for many school activities and events.
 Students will earn one fine arts credit.
+Students taking this course should obtain Texas State Floral Association Knowledge and Skills and Texas State Floral Association Level One Certifications.